What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 2) Was the standard of care breached?

 This is where the timeline matters.
 If something important happened late, or not at all, the record often shows it.
 Examples can include delays in responding to warning signs, documentation gaps, or communication breakdowns.
-Not every bad outcome means a breach occurred.
+Not every bad outcome means a breach occurred—that’s a crucial distinction.

-Causation is often the hardest part.
-Families deserve clear answers, but medicine can involve uncertainty.
+Medical causation is often the hardest part.
+Families deserve clear answers, but medicine involves uncertainty.
 In many cases, doctors look for objective clues about when the injury likely occurred and whether earlier intervention could have changed the outcome.

-4) What damages (losses) will the child and family face?
+4) What damages will the child and family face?

-Damages can include past and future medical care, therapy, equipment, home modifications, educational support, and the daily life impact on the child and family.
+Damages include past and future medical care, therapy, equipment, home modifications, educational support, and the daily life impact on your child and family.
 A serious case often requires careful planning documents to explain future needs.

-If you want a broader overview of birth-injury claims and how they are investigated, this page is a helpful starting point: birth injuries.
+If you want a broader overview of birth-injury claims and how they’re investigated, this page is a helpful starting point: birth injuries.

-When families ask, “Was this preventable?” the answer is usually found in a set of records that, together, tell a story.
-In many cases, you will not get clarity from a single note or a single test.
+When families ask “Was this preventable?” the answer is usually found in a set of records that, together, tell a story.
+In many cases, you won’t get clarity from a single note or a single test.

 Prenatal records